-a.
-Only bona fide US Citizens are eligible to win the Main Event Open, Concurrent and/or Class Champion awards

-- at the NSCA Nationals and Junior Nationals.
+- a.
+Only bona fide US Citizens are eligible to win the Main Event Open, Concurrent and/or Class Champion awards at the NSCA Nationals and Junior Nationals.
 (See rule VI-A-2-c-1-v) A US citizen is defined as anyone who is eligible for a US Passport. - b.
-To be eligible for open, class and/or concurrent prizes, monies and/or awards at the National Championship, a shooter must have shot a minimum of 500 registered 12 gauge & sub-gauge combined targets in the current year, prior to the Nationals.
+To be eligible for open, class and/or concurrent prizes, monies and/or awards at the National Championship, a shooter currently in AA, A, B, C, or D classes must have shot a minimum of 500 registered 12 gauge & sub-gauge combined targets in the current year, prior to the Nationals.
 League and monthly targets no longer count towards penalty class minimums.
 Minimum target requirements are for 12 gauge events only.
 The Preliminary Events do not count towards minimum targets unless they are held under a separate shoot number.
-If a shooter does not have a minimum of 500 12 gauge & sub-gauge combined targets, he/she shall shoot every 12 gauge event at the shoot and may win prizes, monies and/or awards in a penalty class, one class above his/her current class. - 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - c.
+If a shooter does not have a minimum of 500 12 gauge & sub-gauge combined targets, he/she shall shoot every 12 gauge event at the shoot and may win prizes, monies and/or awards in a penalty class, one class above his/her current class.
+There is no penalty class for master class shooters.

+- 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - c.
 Following the National Championship, all shooters who were placed in a penalty class as a result of their failure to meet the 500 registered target requirement, will return to their original class, with the following exceptions: If the shooter earns a punch or punches in the penalty class, they will remain in that penalty class for the remainder of the shoot year.
-Example: If the shooter was originally in class E and the newly assigned higher class, based on penalty class, is class D, and if the shooter subsequently wins sufficient punches in the event, he will advance to class C. - d.
+Example: If the shooter was originally in class D and the newly assigned higher class, based on penalty class, is class C, and if the shooter subsequently wins sufficient punches in the event, he will advance to class B. - d.
 There are no minimum target requirement for sub-gauge events to be eligible for prizes, monies and or awards. - e.
 A program will be published each year, and posted on the NSCA website: www.nssa-nsca.org, giving all details of the current year's tournament.